vedderb/vesc_pkg/blacktip_dpv/DEVELOPMENT.md

 ## Display Orientation

-The display hardware is rotated 90° clockwise relative to the natural orientation.
-The preview tool and lispBM runtime both handle this transformation automatically.
+The display hardware has a fixed orientation transform relative to the natural orientation.
+The preview tool applies that transform for its physical view.
+The LispBM runtime does not transform frame pixels: it selects each pre-rotated 16-byte asset using `display * 64 + rotation * 16`, where increasing configured rotation is clockwise in the physical view.

 Each display frame consists of: